 Assets conflict when a file you're uploading has the same filename as an asset that's already in your site.

 Whether or not assets conflict depends on the filenaming strategy used for assets.
 If they include file extensions, assets with the same filename and different extensions (e.g., tulips.jpg and tulips.tif) will not conflict because the extensions differ.
 If extensions aren't used, assets with the same filename and different extensions will conflict because the filename before the extension is the same.
 If tulips.jpg is uploaded and tulips.tif already exists, and extensions aren't used, a conflict will result.

-As a site admin, you can choose to have file extensions included or excluded.
-By default, extensions are excluded.
-Contact the Widen Central Support team to have extensions included.
+As a Widen Collective admin, you can choose to have file extensions included or excluded.
+By default, extensions are included.
+Contact the Widen Central Support team to have extensions excluded.

 Conflicting assets can be resolved so assets can be added to your site.
 They can be resolved in the Conflicted Uploaded Assets table on the Uploads page or, if you're a site admin, in Upload Settings > Upload Assets in the left navigation of the Admin app.

 There are several options for resolving conflicting assets: